Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

+\begin{remark} As Poincar\'{e} duality pairs are automatically group systems of finite type, this condition in part 2) of the lemma can be ignored in this paper. \end{remark}

 We will collect here some useful basic results about Poincar\'{e} duality groups and pairs.
 The following result due to Kropholler and Roller is Lemma 2.2 of \cite{KR2}.
 It will be needed at several points in this paper.
 Similar results are well known in the topology of $3$--manifolds.
+In this setting, cases 1) and 2) of the lemma below occur when one has an $I$--bundle over a closed surface.

 \begin{lemma} (Kropholler and Roller) Let $(G,\partial G)$ be a $PD(n+2)$ pair with $\partial G$ non-empty.
 Then one of the following holds: